 Figure 1 Relationship between the different surface water compartments and pathways (P1-P13) (EC, 2012)

 On the left in the scheme, the principal sources of the pollutants are shown, representing groups of sources which can be related to economic sectors or activities.
-The natural background is also represented as a source.
+The natural background is also represented as a separate source.
+In fact, this is a rather complicated source because natural background concentrations can be a part of the other pathways too and double counting must be avoided (see also under P13, page 14).
 Emissions, discharges or loads can follow different pathways, either directly to surface water, or to other compartments of the environment (air, soil, groundwater).
 A specific place is given to urban areas with the impermeable surfaces, the sewer system and the waste water treatment plants, both urban (UWWTPs) and industrial (IWWTPs).

 Although different approaches are shown in the scheme (riverine load approach, source oriented approach and pathway oriented approach), the quantification of the different pathways (P1-P13) can be seen as the core of a complete emission inventory.
 Most of the existing emission reporting requirements can be related to one or more of these defined pathways.
-Therefore, this proposal will focus on the quantification of the pathways P1-P13.

-Discussion point 1: Although the riverine load approach is more simple than the pathway approach (and is, of course, better than no inventory at all), it is not chosen as preferred method in this proposal, mainly because it doesn’t give insight in the different sources behind the pathways.
+Although the riverine load approach is more simple than the pathway approach (and is, of course, better than no inventory at all) and it is known several MS use this method, it is not chosen as preferred method in this proposal, mainly because it doesn’t give insight in the different sources behind the pathways.
 As a result, it would not be easy to make a connection with possible mitigation measures.
+Of course the riverine load approach stays available as a separate method and the calculation of river loads can play an important role in the quality assurance of the pathway approach, but this proposal will focus on the quantification of the pathways P1-P13.

-Discussion point 2: It is interesting to have information on the primary sources (use of products, processes) within households and small and medium enterprises (SME’s) which end up in the sewer and the UWWTP’s, but this rather complicated exercise is something likely to be more appropriate in more advanced stages of emission inventories.
+It is interesting to have information on the primary sources (use of products, processes) within households and small and medium enterprises (SME’s) which end up in the sewer and the UWWTP’s, but this rather complicated exercise is something likely to be more appropriate in more advanced stages of emission inventories.
+The results of an ongoing research project (led by Sean Comber, University of Plymouth), investigating the source apportionment of metals into UWWTPs) might be useful in this perspective.

 Simplified emission factor method

 It is proposed to use a simplified emission factor method as developed in the International Commission for the Protection of the Rhine (ICPR), using a limited number of emission factors and statistical data.
 This method has been described, including the data used, in Water, Science and Technology, 2001.
-The method has been applied for 7 heavy metals for the Rhine catchment.
-The estimated loads sufﬁciently agreed with the loads of the river Rhine, as measured at the Dutch-German border.
+The method has been applied for 7 metals for the Rhine catchment.
+The estimated loads agreed rather good with the loads of the river Rhine, as measured at the Dutch-German border.

 This emission factor method has also been the basis for the EC project: Diffuse water emissions in E-PRTR.
 In this project diffuse emissions to water have been quantified for a selection of 40 key sources – key substance combinations, covering the EU Member States and the EFTA countries on a River Basin District sub-unit scale.
 The report and maps are available on the E-PRTR website.
 A good explanation of emission factors used in emission inventories can be found in a publication of TNO: The Art of Emission Inventorying.
 Although this publication is related to air emission, a lot of the problems and solutions are also recognized in emissions to water inventories.